junszhao/oxfordccai/content/blog/20-26-03-ember-2/index.md

 The above example shows that Haiku actually achieved being EMBER in many aspects by engaging children in independent thinking; however, it failed to be `balanced` by trying to be inspirational while giving a direct response that can be plagiarised, without giving any warnings.

 [KORA](https://korabench.ai/)'s  report shows that Clause Haiku 4.5 and OpenAI's GPT5.2 are the safest AI models for children according to their overall benchmarking.
-The figure below shows how these models performed for academic-related scenarios in their benchmarking experiment (access on March 17, 2026).
-It shows that Claude still outperformed GPT quite a bit.
-A closer examinations of how GPT5.2 or both models failed shows that giving a direct answer penalises a model.
-While these models have many encouraging features to reject chileren's requests of completing the homework/tasks for them by providing step-by-step explanations, they can differ by 1) how they resolve to at the end of repeated prompts for answers, i.e. by giving the direct answers (if correct); or 2) by their ability to engage children empathetically and respectfully.
+The figure below shows specifically how these models performed for academic-related scenarios in their benchmarking experiment (access on March 17, 2026):
+- While Claude outperformed GPT quite a bit, a closer examination shows that giving a direct answer to a prompt penalises a model.
+This raises quesstions about whether a more nuanced evaluation could give more insights about the performance of these models.
+- While these models have many encouraging features to reject chileren's requests of completing the homework/tasks for them by providing step-by-step explanations, they can differ by: 1) how they resolve to at the end of repeated prompts for answers, i.e. by giving the direct answers; or 2) by their ability to engage children empathetically and respectfully.

 <p align="center">
   <img alt="Web3" src="./lead.png" class="img-responsive center-block" width="150%">
   <em>Clause Haiku 4.5 and OpenAI's GPT5.2's performance for `academic dishonesty and misuse` tests by KORA, accessed on March 17, 2026</em>
 </p>

-Through these examples, we recognize the challenges of achieving EMBER-aligned machines, given that being empathetic, mindful, balanced, empowering, or respectful may not always be a top priority in model development and benchmarking.
-Defining and operationalizing EMBER criteria may therefore require multiple iterations.
-However, we strongly believe that EMBER is closely aligned with children’s digital rights to flourish and to be respected.
-It offers a holistic framework for keeping children safe in their interactions with AI, while also strengthening support for their unique vulnerabilities and nurturing their agency and self-regulation.
+Through these examples, we recognise the challenges of achieving EMBER-aligned machines, given that being empathetic, mindful, balanced, empowering, or respectful may not always be a top priority in model development and benchmarking.
+Defining and operationalising EMBER criteria may therefore require multiple iterations.

 For next step, we will ask children and adolences what they think about AI being EMBER and see how EMBER current AI models are.
 Our vision is that we want every child to grow up feeling fulfilled, supported, and nurtured, not monitored, exploited, and manipulated.